47Ali/riscv-cpu-fpga/README.md

 3. Synthesize and deploy the design to an FPGA board.

 ## 🎛 Basys3 FPGA Example
 The `basys3` folder contains a simple wrapper and constraint file for the Digilent Basys3 board.
 Add the RTL sources from `base_cpu/src/` together with `basys3/basys3_top.v` and `basys3/program.mem` to a new Vivado project.
 Apply the pin constraints from `basys3/basys3.xdc`, then synthesize and program the board.
-The board LEDs will display the lower 16 bits of the CPU's cycle counter.
+A small clock divider updates the LEDs about once per second, showing the upper 16 bits of the CPU's cycle counter.
 ---

 ## 💌 Author